 Our success depends largely upon the continued services of our executive officers and other key personnel.
 We do not have employment agreements with any of our executive officers or other key management personnel that require them to remain our employees.
 Therefore, they could terminate their employment with us at any time without penalty.
-Our previous chief executive officer resigned his employment with us in February 2017, and we recently announced that our executive vice president was joining our board of directors and would be resigning her executive position later this year.
+Our previous chief executive officer resigned his employment with us in February 2017, and we announced earlier this year that our executive vice president was joining our board of directors and would be resigning her executive position later this year and that our previous chief financial officer would serve in another executive role effective May 15, 2017.
+We also recently announced that the CEO of Inventus has resigned.
 We do not maintain key person life insurance policies on any of our employees.
-The loss of one or more of our key employees, including the recent loss of previous chief executive officer and our executive vice president, could seriously harm our business.
+The loss of one or more of our key employees, including the recent loss of our previous chief executive officer and our other executive officers, could seriously harm our business.